This picturesque cycling tour around Alyth Hill starts and ends in Alyth and is 13.3km (8.3m) long.

 A monument from Alyth’s ancient trading history.
 The erection of a Market Cross or ‘Mercat Cross’ in Scotland served as a symbolic representation of the right to hold a regular market or fair.
 This right was granted to settlements awarded...Read more

 A fine example of a late Neolithic or early Bronze Age Standing Stone.
-Travelling out of Alyth on the B952, on the right hand side of the road, a few yards after the last house in the town, also on the right, a large Standing Stone can be seen,...Read more
+Travelling out of Alyth on the B952, on the right hand side of the road, a few yards after the last old red sandstone house in the town, lies a new housing development.
+The...Read more

 One of the best preserved examples of an enclosed hilltop settlement in Scotland.
 Viewable from across Strathmore and from the roads around Alyth, Barry Hill fort has not yet been excavated.
 However, similar monuments elsewhere have been found to...Read more